-Toronto Hydro's current insurance policies provide coverage for a variety of losses and expenses which might arise from time to time, including comprehensive general liability, all risk property and boiler and machinery insurance, covering loss or damage on certain physical assets, liabilities of directors and officers and automobile liability.
+Toronto Hydro's current insurance policies provide coverage for a variety of losses and expenses which might arise from time to time, including comprehensive general liability insurance, insurance covering all risk property, boiler and machinery, insurance covering loss or damage on certain physical assets, insurance covering liabilities of directors and officers, and automobile liability insurance.
 Toronto Hydro believes that the coverage, amounts and terms of its insurance arrangements are consistent with prudent Canadian industry practice.